-THE FOURTH IN A SERIES OF ARTICLES ON THE FISCALS AND REVENUES OF EGYPT stamps produced by Harrison & Sons, in 1922 gravure, are imperforate, and picture King (Zeheri Nos.
-73-95), the firm also produc- Faud, there is considerable difference beed some for consular service stamps.
-Though tween them aside from their values, as will their efforts were rewarded with the contract to produce the 1923-24 postal issue.
+THE FOURTH IN A SERIES OF ARTICLES ON THE FISCALS AND REVENUES OF EGYPT their efforts were rewarded with the contract to produce the 1923 - 24 postal issue.
 It appears that Harrison never produced a special issue for the Egyptian consular service.
-Instead, postage stamps were over- The 200 m. essays are all blue, but there printed for consular service use, probably because that method was less expensive.
-(We ples of the two types were affixed to sepwill treat these overprinted stamps in the arate gold - edged cards, $4\frac{1}{2} \times 3\frac{1}{2}$ inches in next installment of this-series on Egyptian size, and designated "A" and "B".
-In addrevenues and fiscals.
+Instead, postage stamps were over- The 200 m. essays are all blue, but there printed for consular service use, probably revenues and fiscals.